ubccpsc/classy/docs/instructor/autotest.md

 ## Student AutoBot Commands

 AutoTest listens for `push` and `comment` events in repositories managed by AutoTest.
 AutoTest has the ability to start a container to grade or analyze code based on logic that an instructor has programmed into a Docker container.
-Currently, AutoTest is tightly integrated with GitHub, although it has been designed so it could also receive grading requests through other means (e.g., through some form of REST-based invoker).
+Currently, AutoTest is tightly integrated with GitHub, although it has been designed such that it could also receive grading requests through other means (e.g., through some form of REST-based invoker).
 The document below describes the current GitHub-oriented version of AutoTest.

 AutoTest can compute feedback either when a GitHub push event (e.g., a `git push`) is received or when a user makes a comment on a commit (e.g., they use the GitHub web interface to make a comment that references the AutoTest bot).
 The name of the bot is configurable, but we will use `@autobot` for the remainder of this document.
 These messages should take the form `@autobot <delivId> [flags]`.
 For example `@autobot #d1` or `@autobot #d4`.
 Flags do not need to be provided unless needed; the complete list of flags includes: